ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

     </select>
 ```

 Similar to how the rest of the `input`s work, when the form is submitted the `name` of the `<select>` input will be used as a key, and the `value` of the selected option will be submitted as the value.
-So, if the user selects "Applied" from the dropdown, the resulting key:value pair would look like this:
+If a user were to select "Applied" from the dropdown, the resulting key:value pair would look like this:

 ```json
 { "status": "applied" }